 Understanding Fish Behavior Relating To Dogs

 I know what you’re thinking.
-And I know, this is supposed to be about Dogs and so why am I talking about fish behavior?
+And I know this is supposed to be about dogs, so why am I talking about fish behavior?
 Wait, fish have behaviors?
 I can tell you that yes, without any doubt in my mind, fish have reactions all right.
-Let me tell you a little something about how fish and dogs get along.
+Tell me a little about how fish and dogs get along.

 I’ve kept dogs my entire life.
-Okay, maybe there were a few years in college when I didn’t have a dog, but for most of my life, I’ve had a dog or two around.
+Okay, maybe there were a few years in college when I didn’t have a dog, but I’ve had a dog or two for most of my life.
 I even had a pet shop in Downtown Toronto, Ontario, Canada.
-But I digress, just giving a bit of back story.
+But I digress, just giving a bit of a back story.
 I’ve also kept and bred African Cichlid fish for many years.
 These fish are ridiculously smart for fish.
 And feisty.

-Well, I had a few friends with dogs, and the same thing happened to them.
+I had a few friends with dogs, and the same thing happened to them.
 The dogs were sitting in front of the tank, and I don’t think they even knew fish were there.
-And splash, here comes this mini-wave of water sailing over the edge and gets one of the dogs right on the head.
+And splash, this mini-wave of water sailing over the edge and getting one of the dogs on the head.
 He had no idea where the water had originated.
-Then another splash and the other dogs back gets hit.
+Then another splash and the other dog’s back gets hit.

 If Only I’d Had My Camera…

 So, before you go and consider how a dog will react to a fish, perhaps we should also consider how the fish will respond to the dog.
-It is a complicated question that may seem simple to answer, but depending on whether we’re talking about what variable, it’s difficult to generalize.
-For that reason, I’ve broken down a few key reasons why each group of dogs may be associated with a fish and then drawn some logical conclusions as to the result of the interaction.
-Let’s take a look at how this plays out for each dog group.
+It is a complicated question that may seem simple to answer, but it’s difficult to generalize depending on whether we’re talking about what variable.
+For that reason, I’ve broken down a few key reasons why each group of dogs may be associated with a fish and then drawn some logical conclusions about the result of the interaction.
+Let’s examine how this plays out for each dog group.

 Working Dogs and Fish